How to Replace the Water Pump and Gasket on the 2011-2014 Ford Mustang V6 (With Video)

 If desired, you can replace the thermostat at the same time, but that task is not covered in this article.
 You do not have to remove any coolant hoses.

 The video below demonstrates the enitre step-by-step process.
 I have also described the procedure in writing, below.

 Video of Ford Mustang Water Pump Replacement

-Step-by-Step Discussion: Ford Mustang Water Pump Replacement
+Step-by-Step Procedure: Ford Mustang Water Pump Replacement

-Removing the Air Intake Hose
+Step 1: Remove the Air Intake Hose

 - Loosen, but do not remove, the hose clamps that secure the air intake hose connecting the air filter box to the throttle body.

 - Remove the rubber hoses that connect to the air intake hose.
 One pulls off; the other is secured by a plastic fitting with a tab.
 Push the white tab up while pulling and wiggling the plastic fitting.
 The hose will come off.

 - Wiggle and pull the air intake hose off the throttle body and air filter box.